Skip to content

 Numbers at the Beginning of a Sentence

-Spell out numbers when they begin sentences.
-If the number is too long and awkward to spell out, rephrase the sentence.
-The exception is if the sentence starts with a year; years are always numerals.
-Use: Fifty students passed the exam instead of: 50 students passed the exam.
-The exception is in titles or headlines; there you can use numerals, even under 10.
+With the exception of years, which are always numerals, spell out numbers when they begin sentences.
+If the number is too long and awkward to spell out, rephrase the sentence: Fifty students passed the exam not 50 students passed the exam.
+Exception: in titles, headlines, or subheadings (deks) you can use numerals, even under 10.

 Ordinal Numbers

-Use figures for ordinal numbers above ninth; spell out ordinals under 10th: fifth place, 21st century.
+Use numerals for ordinal numbers above ninth; spell out ordinals under 10th: fifth place; 21st century.

 • Court decisions are figures: It was a 5-4 decision.